jariperttunen/lukeghg/InstallAndUpdateLukeGHG.md

-# Install and update lukeghg python package, sorvi
+# Install and update lukeghg python package in sorvi server

 ## Contents